 A career in communication or public relations can be incredibly varied and rewarding.
 In communication, content is delivered in written and spoken form to enhance an organization’s productivity and outreach.
-Public relations is about influencing the way people think by building professional relationships with partners, customers, employees and stakeholders.
-Strong negotiation tactics, writing skills, leadership techniques and communication strategies can help you to shape public perception, as well as the performance of your organization.
-In these courses, you will be exposed to different types of communication management, while you improve your organizational skills and gain confidence in how to implement effective approaches for business development.
+Public relations is about influencing the way people think by building professional relationships with partners, customers, employees and relevant parties.
+Strong negotiation tactics, writing skills, leadership techniques and communication strategies can help you shape public perception, as well as the performance of your organization.
+In these courses, you will discover different types of communication management, while you improve your organizational skills and gain confidence in how to implement effective approaches for business development.

 Recognized by the Canadian Public Relations Society, the Diploma in Public Relations will teach you about the history, evolution and theory of the public relations profession.
 You will learn about different areas of the industry, including digital communication, issues management, crisis communication, and strategic methods to manage public relations and communication planning programs.
 Offered exclusively online, you can take the program part-time while you work, or choose the fast-track option to progress through the program quicker.